SINTEF-9012/kafka-mqtt-sink-connector/README.md

 To be able to test the connector, we first need to set up the Kafka infrastructure.
 For simplicity, we start by configuring single nodes (one Zookeeper and one Kafka).

 ### Prerequisites
-- Java version >8 installed to run Kafka and this source-connector.
+- Java version >8 installed to run Kafka and this sink-connector.
 Check if Java is installed, and which version by running `java -version` in your terminal.
 We use `openjdk version "11.0.6" 2020-01-14`.
 - Linux.
 We are running this setup on Ubuntu 16.4.
 - A mqtt-broker.
 We use EMQX
 - Maven.
 Check if maven is installed properly with running `mvn -v` in your terminal.
 We use Maven 3.6.0